-Any time a student leaves the classroom he/she must have a hall pass from the teacher.
+Any time a student leaves the classroom, they must have a hall pass from the teacher.
 These are not the same as the ID badges the students are required to wear.
-The hall pass gives the student permission to go from one destination to another, while the ID badge indicates he/she is a student of the high school.
+The hall pass gives the student permission to go from one destination to another, while the ID badge indicates they are a high school student.
 Students should expect to be asked for a hall pass if they are in the halls during instructional time.
 Failure to have the pass may result in disciplinary action.